Porcelain Onlays – What are They?

 What are They Exactly?

 Porcelain onlays are almost similar to dental crowns.
-That said, they are designed to protect and restore tooth that has been broken or damaged.
+That said, they are designed to protect and restore the tooth that has been broken or damaged.
 They are usually used if tooth filling is not enough to fix the damaged or decayed tooth.

 Onlays can cover all chewing surfaces of the tooth.
 They can also strengthen the tooth so it will not fracture easily.

 Inlays and onlays are the same.
-They only differ on how they are positioned.
+They only differ in how they are positioned.
 Porcelain inlays are placed on teeth with indented top surfaces of decayed or damaged teeth.
 Onlays, on the other hand, are used if the decay or damage is extended to one or more cusps.

 What are They Made Of?

 Compared with metal fillings, onlays strengthen and enhance your tooth structure.
 They become a part of your tooth as they are fixed and bonded to it.
-Unlike metal fillings, they provide long-lasting solution for restoring tooth decay or damage.
+Unlike metal fillings, they provide a long-lasting solution for restoring tooth decay or damage.